wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 dS + dS yp 20 (1.26)

----
-1.3 The second and third laws of thermodynamics 13

 The sum is equal to zero for reversible processes, where the system is always under equilibrium conditions, and larger than zero for irreversible processes.
 The